LM Studio alternatives

 Should I use LM Studio or NodeTool for local models?

-If you mainly want to download a local LLM and chat with it, or serve it over an OpenAI-compatible endpoint, LM Studio is the more specialized tool.
+If you mainly want to download a local language model and chat with it, or serve it over an OpenAI-compatible endpoint, LM Studio is the more specialized tool.
 If you want to build workflows around local (and cloud) models — retrieval, agents, media generation — NodeTool is the canvas for that.

 Is NodeTool open source?